MassimoDanieli-zz/vagrant-devops-box/README.md

-# vagrant-devops-box
+# DevOps box
-An ubuntu box with a collection of DevOps tools
+* A vagrant project with an ubuntu focal box with the tools needed to do DevOps

+# tools included
+* Terraform
+* AWS CLI
+* Ansible
+* Packer
+* Docker